 It took me a while of closely working with members of the original team at the University of Florida (UF) to really understand the physics behind the Delta R technology, and the final ‘aha’ only came when we were visited by the inventor of the technology, Dr. Hummel, and he explained it to me in his words.

 The name Delta R already gives some of the idea away; we look at the difference (Delta) of the reflection (R) of a surface.
-For years we, and I’m sure also the team at UF, have used a cartoon like the one seen below to explain the technology.
+The image below explains the technique visually.

 The journey of Delta R technologyhttps://sg11.nl/insights/the-journey-of-delta-r-technology/